FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 The **FabricSolutionDeployment** application provides sample workflows which require access data files from a container in an Azure storage account.
 More specifically, there is a sample workflows which creates OneLake shortcuts to access data files in an Azure sotrage container.
 There is also another sample workflow which createsand runs a data pipelinewhich copies data files from the Azure storage container to the **Files** section fo a lakehouse.
 In order to successfully run these sample workflows, you will neeed to work through these steps.

 - Download the sample data files from **ProductSales.zip**.
- - Create or find an Azure stroage account
+ - Create an Azure stroage account with support for ADLS Gen2 storage
  - Upload sample data files to a container in that storage account
  - Obtain an Azure storage account key or SAS key to access the target container
  - Configure data paths and the Azure account key in the **AppSettings.cs** file

-Strt by downloading and inspecting the sample data files.
+Start by downloading and inspecting the sample data files.
+You should be able to download the file named **ProductSales.zip** to the **Downloads** folder on your local PB using the following link,

- Here we go.
-  Download sample data files from his link.
   - [https://github.com/FabricDevCamp/SampleData/raw/refs/heads/main/Downloads/ProductSales.zip](https://github.com/FabricDevCamp/SampleData/raw/refs/heads/main/Downloads/ProductSales.zip)

-Once **ProductSales.zip** has downloaded, find this file in the **Downloads** folder.
+Once you have downloaded **ProductSales.zip**, locate the file in the **Downloads** folder.

  <img src="./images/GettingStarted/media/image5-1.png" style="width:50%" />

- Here we go.
+ Here we

  <img src="./images/GettingStarted/media/image5-2.png" style="width:25%" />